-Notes There were no changes to actuarially assumptions or benefit provisions reflected in the TPL as of December 31,2014.
+Notes There were no changes to actuarially assumptions or benefit provisions reflected in the total pension liability (TPL) as of December 31,2015.

 Generally, the actuarial assumptions of the Health Trust are consistent with those above.

 [#] Employer contributes based on percentage of payroll.
 Employer pays the ADC percentage.